 - Hybrid Environments

 Lab 01 – Students perform a guided exploration of the classroom lab environment.
 Learn how to log in, navigate around and explore different environments that they will be creating from scratch throughout the course.
+Students will set up all their bookmarks, and email and Office Settings.

 Module 02: List and Libraries